morganthomas/winning-arguments/winning-arguments.md

     * (for all **a**, **A**) is a statement.
     * (for some **a**, **A**) is a statement.

-Let us show how these grammar rules can be used to derive the examples we gave above of statements:
+Let us show how these grammar rules can be used to derive the examples I gave above of statements:

 **(*a* is a dog) is a statement.**